Divisions resurface as Germany fetes Marx at 200 - Journal du Cameroun

 For Dombrowski, Trier’s decision to accept the gift from China is “disrespectful and inhuman” to those who suffered under communist regimes.

-Far-right party AfD, which enjoys strong support in former East German states, has meanwhile separately called a silent march with the theme “Get Marx off the pedestal” through Trier’s city centre.
+Far-right party AfD, which enjoys strong support in former East German states, staged a silent march with the theme “Get Marx off the pedestal” through Trier’s city centre.

 – ‘Neither glorify nor vilify’ –